caterunions-old/caterunions-old/README.md

 ## About me

-Hi, I’m Elliot Runions, a highschool student enrolled in the PTEC software development program.
+Hi, I’m Elliot Runions, a high school student enrolled in the PTEC software development program.

 I enjoy making games in the Unity game engine and learning game design theory.
 You can find the games I've made on my <a href="https://itch.io/profile/erunions">itch.io</a> page.